Information for QTEM students joining us from partner institutions in 2020/21 or 2021/22

 Warwick Business School (WBS)

-WBS is a large, dynamic and thriving triple accredited school at the University of Warwick and our vision is to be a leading University-based Business School.
+WBS is a large, dynamic and thriving triple accredited school at the University of Warwick, with a vision to be Europe's leading University-based Business School.
 Our work is based on our drive to develop cutting-edge research, to provide a transformational learning experience and to work in partnership with policy and practice.
 WBS and its programmes continue to perform strongly in a diverse range of national and international rankings.

 We expect all students to meet a minimum level of English to be able to study with us.
 If you are a non-native speaker of English and have not been educated in English for your current or previous degree, we expect students to meet the following criteria: